emavap/HeatingControl/README.md

 ### Services

 Heating Control exposes the `heating_control.set_schedule_enabled` service so automations and dashboards can enable or disable schedules programmatically.
 Provide either a `schedule_id` (preferred) or `schedule_name`, plus an optional `entry_id` when multiple integration instances exist.

-### Example Lovelace YAML

-Prefer manual control?
-The `examples/dashboards/smart_heating_dashboard.yaml` file mirrors the original sample layout.
-Copy it into a YAML dashboard and adjust the entity IDs for your environment.

 ### Project Structure